sophgo/tpu-mlir/docs/quick_start/source_en/07_test_sdk.rst

    $ pip3 install ./tpu_perf-x.x.x-py3-none-manylinux2014_aarch64.whl
    $ cd model-zoo
-   $ python3 -m tpu_perf.run --mlir --full
+   $ python3 -m tpu_perf.run --mlir --full -l full_cases.txt

 After that, performance data is available in ``output/stats.csv``, in which the running time, computing resource utilization, and bandwidth utilization of the relevant models are recorded.